 At Dreamland Baby safety is a top priority.
 We strive to help you and your baby get a good night's rest while giving you the tools you need to relax and comfort your little one, in the safest ways possible.

 There are a lot of questions around tummy sleep versus back sleep, so today we're making sure you know what's best for your little one at every stage.
+We're thankful to have Michelle Cormier, Pediatric Sleep Consultant of Sleep Ezzz Consulting to offer her expertise within this post!

 Put a Baby Down On Their Back When It's Time for Sleep